opendxl/opendxl-client-python/docs/sdk/provisioningoverview.rst

 Provisioning Overview
 =====================

-In order for a client to connect to the DXL fabric, the client must have a trusted certificate and a ``dxlclient.config`` file with broker information.
+In order for a client to connect to the DXL fabric it must be provisioned.
-This section describes the approaches for provisioning the client configuration and updating the client configuration to incorporate changes over time.

-Creating Certificate Files and Configuration
-********************************************
+A provisioned client includes certificate information required to establish an authenticated connection to the fabric as well as information regarding the brokers to connect to.

+Provisioning Options
+********************

-The following approaches are available for creating certificate and configuration content:
+The following options are available for a provisioning a client:

-1. To generate certificate and configuration files from the command line -- for either an OpenDXL-based or ePO-managed broker -- see the :doc:`basiccliprovisioning` section.
-Note that with this approach, the certificate and key used by the Certificate Authority is managed entirely by the server.
-Note that the provisioning command line tool is only available in version 4.0 and later of the Python DXL client.

-2. If you are using OpenDXL-based brokers but do not want to use the command line interface, you can use the OpenDXL Broker Console to generate and download certificate and configuration files.
-See the :doc:`openconsoleprovisioning` section for more information.

-3. If your brokers are managed by ePO but you want to manage issuance of client certificates from a Certificate Authority outside of ePO, see the steps in the :doc:`epoexternalcertissuance` section.
+* :ref:`Command Line Interface (CLI) <basiccliprovisioning>`

+    The provisioning process is performed via the OpenDXL Python Client's command line interface (CLI).
+A remote call will be made to a provisioning server (ePO or OpenDXL Broker) which contains the Certificate Authority (CA) that will sign the client's certificate.

+    `NOTE: ePO-managed environments must have 4.0 (or newer) versions of DXL ePO extensions installed.`

+* :ref:`OpenDXL Broker Management Console <openconsoleprovisioning>`

+    The OpenDXL Broker Management Console includes a page that will generate and download client configuration packages.
+The OpenDXL Broker's Certificate Authority (CA) will be used to sign the certificates.

+    `NOTE: This option is not compatible with ePO-managed environments.`

+* :ref:`External Certificate Authority (CA) <epoexternalcertissuance>`

+    This option allows for the signing of client certificates using an external Certificate Authority (CA).

-Updating Certificate Files and Configuration
+Updating Client Configuration
-********************************************
+*****************************

-After the initial configuration is established for a new client, the configuration may periodically need to be updated.
-For example, new brokers may be connected to the fabric or prior brokers may be removed from the fabric.
+After the initial provisioning of a client, its configuration may need to be periodically updated.
+For example, if new brokers are added or removed from the fabric.

-Additionally, the server may periodically issue new certificates which clients should import into their truststore.
-While this information could be updated "manually", the :doc:`updatingconfigfromcli` section describes how client configuration can be updated programmatically via the use of a command line tool.
+The :doc:`updatingconfigfromcli` section describes how a client's configuration can be updated via the use of the OpenDXL Python Client's command line.

-Note that the update configuration command line tool is only available in version 4.0 and later of the Python DXL client.